ndrean/asyn-promise/readme.md

 ```

-Since we will compile the project to the `main.js` file in the '/dist' directory, we point to 'main.js' in the 'index.html':
+Since we will compile the project to the `main.js` file in the '/dist' directory, we make the script in the 'index.html' point to the output filename used in 'webpack.config.js' (output: [...,filename: main.js'])

-> <script type="module" src="main.js"> </script>
+> `index.html` <script type="module" src="main.js"> </script>

 To compile the project, we run `yarn dev` or `yarn build` once it's finished.